-At TCPL, every department/function establishes annual internal targets and goals that are linked to KRAs and the appraisal process.
-These targets are reviewed review of these targets happens on a monthly/quarterly basis, and updates for the same are discussed at Executive Committee meetings.
-We disclosed our ESG commitments in the reporting year (FY 23) this year in accordance with our strategy, and thus we will report on our progress towards meeting those commitments starting from the following year.
+6. Performance At TCPL, every department/function establishes annual internal targets and goals that are linked to of the entity KRAs and the appraisal process.
+These targets are reviewed review of these targets happens on a against monthly/quarterly basis, and updates for the same are discussed at Executive Committee meetings.
+We disclosed our ESG commitments in the reporting year (FY 23) this year in accordance with our strategy, the specific and thus we will report on our progress towards meeting those commitments starting from the following commitments. aoals and vear. targets alongwith reasons in case the same are not met.